Stanlow and Thornton railway station: Facilities

 At this station there are covered shelters, with three metal seats on either platform.
 There is a payphone located on the Helsby platform.

 A footpath leads from the road to a flight of 48 steps with 2 rest landings and a handrail onto a footbridge.
 From the footbridge to the left, the first flight of 30 steps with rest landing and handrail leads to the Helsby platform, and the second flight of 30 steps with rest landing and handrail leads to the Ellesmere Port platform.
-The station is definitely not accessible for people with mobility problems.
+The station is therefore not accessible for people with mobility problems.
+There is limited car parking at the entrance of the station.